 For Litter box positioning and care return to our *After You Adopt* page.

 Spaying/Neutering is essential to keeping our cats healthy, happy, and plays a vital part in curbing pet overpopulation.
 Approximately 7,6 companion animals enter shelters nationwide.
 Of those, approximately 3,9 million are dogs and 3,4 million are cats, Each year around 2,7 million animals are killed in those shelters.

 1,2 million are dogs and 1,4 million are cats.

 To learn more about the benefits and importance of Spaying/Neutering click here.

 *All ECC cats are already fixed, vaccinated, had their stool analyzed, and have been tested for FIV/FELV.
 Most of the cats are microchipped as well*

 The most important thing to discuss when talking about cat's health is their diet.

-While most of us at ECC are VEGAN, and would love if our cat babies would join us in the lifestyle, we understand that cats are Obligate Carnivores.
+While most of us at ECC are VEGAN, and would love for our cat children would join us in the lifestyle, we understand that cats are Obligate Carnivores.
 They are equipped with strong jaws and sharp teeth that are made for ripping and tearing meat, and crunching through the pliable raw bones of small animals.
 They have strong stomach acids, as well as shortest digestive tract compared to body size of almost any mammal, that are made to efficiently process raw meats and bone material.